3. Prove that the landlord or buyer is not acting in good faith

 Here are some examples that might show that your landlord or the buyer is not acting in good faith:

-- Your place is small and you know that the buyer lives in a large house that's not for sale.
+- Your place is small and you know that the buyer lives in a large house that they are not selling.

 - The buyer has other empty rental properties.